petrhrobar/Spatial_Flats/README.md

-Spatial Models: Case of Prague
+Spatial Analysis of the Flat Market in Prague
 ================
 Petr Hrobař